MNCTTY/cv/README.md

-# opencv
+# Computer Vision

 This repository contains some simple tasks on the field of computer vision.

 ### Contains:

 #### tensorflow folder:
-contains lots of files that are implementing custom training of [research tensorflow object detection model](https://github.com/tensorflow/models/tree/master/research/object_detection).
+here are lots of files that are implementing custom training of [research tensorflow object detection model](https://github.com/tensorflow/models/tree/master/research/object_detection).

+Find detailed readme in the folder itself.

 #### keras folder:
 pure and plain architectures on keras